igorkll/custom-debian-initramfs-init/README.md

 # custom-debian-initramfs-init
-custom /init script for initramfs in debian, adding several useful parameters to the cmdline of the kernel Attention!
+custom /init script for initramfs in debian, adding several useful parameters to the cmdline of the kernel
+the parameters added here make the most sense for embedded devices
+Attention!
 I have NO guarantee that this will go down to your system and won't break it.
 I warned you, I'm not responsible for anything

 ## kernel parameters
 * clear - clears the terminal during initialization. does this as early as possible. the original script has initramfs.clear, but apparently it doesn't work